wasifsn/youtubiee/README.md

 ### Description
 This is a basic Vue App that leverages the Youtube Data v3 Api to show results from the search done by the user.

-Note: please signup for a youtube API KEY AND add the key into API_KEY variable in the APP component to make the app Function.
+Note: please signup for a youtube API KEY AND add the key into API_KEY variable in the APP component to make the App Run properly.

 ## Project setup
 ```